 Essay Writing: Simple Ways To Help Your Child Improve Their Essay Writing

 Integrated Learning Strategies is excited to feature tips for essay writing.
 While many of the recommendations below are great for children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Essay writing is a task that almost every child hates.
 Even the word ‘essay’ causes tears, tantrums and a whole lot of stress.
 The thing is, if your child has any chance of being a successful student, they need to have high-quality essay writing skills.
 Whether they’re seven-years-old or 15, knowing how to write an essay is essential for your child’s future.